Agency Vs. Freelancer: How To Decide

 While you can work with both an agency and freelancer to fulfill your business’s needs, there are differences between the two that you should keep in mind.
 Here is a list of the most important distinguishing factors between the two.

-- More expensive.
+- Initial expense.
 An agency will often offer some sort of “done for you” service.
 While this will cost more in the short-term, the expense is usually worth it over time.

-- More diverse set of skills.
+- Offers a more diverse set of skills.
 An agency will likely have an entire team working on your account (depending on the service).
 This is good news if you are looking for a finished product with minimal work on your part.

 - Less communication needed.
 Because of their extensive experience with bigger accounts, an agency will often know exactly what it is that you are looking for.

 - Cheaper.
-While this isn’t always the case, an individual freelancer will often be less expensive than an agency.
-This is important to consider if you have a limited budget.
+While this isn’t always the case, an individual freelancer will sometimes be less expensive than an agency.
+This is important to consider if you have a tight budget.

-- Often hyper-focused on you.
-This obviously depends on the freelancer that you work with, but individual freelancers
+- Less clientele.
+This obviously depends on the freelancer that you work with, but individual freelancers may have a smaller client list.
+They often do not have dedicated Account Managers and handle all aspects of their business themselves.

 - Skill-specific.
 A freelancer will likely do one thing, and one thing only.
-This isn’t a bad thing, as expertise is what drives results, but it is something you need to consider.
+Expertise is what drives results, but it is something you need to consider depending on your needs.

 - More communication.
 This is especially true if you are entrusting more than one task to a single freelancer.